Criteria for Sexual Addiction

 6) There is no “Little Blue Pill” to resolve the issues associated with sexual addiction.
 Sexual addiction damages a person’s heart, thoughts, feelings/emotions, choices, body behaviors and a person’s relationships.
 Often sexual addiction starts with simple curiosity and then starts to develop "root system" that penetrates every area of a person's life.
 Other times sexual addiction, like other addictions, becomes a way to medicate deep wounds in a person's life.
 Childhood and Youth are fertile ground for this addiction.
 Therefore, it is unrealistic to believe or expect that a person can break this addiction by pure will power, magical thinking, or by spiritual rituals and promises.
 The process of breaking and recovering from a sexual addiction often takes around five years.
 The first two years are the hardest, which is why counseling is so important, while the next three years are difficult but empowering and fulfilling.

 7) Sometimes the client will have an unhealthy relationship with GOD.
 Sometimes the client will be locked into a very rigid “black or white” / “all or nothing” / “perfect” thinking pattern that puts GOD in a box where He can be controlled and manipulated.
 Or, at the other extreme, GOD is not wanted or needed for a person’s recovery.
 The client is either the “master of their fate” or someone else is to blame for their troubles.
 In either case, the addict tends to live in the extremes when it comes to faith and their relationship with GOD.
 And yet the addict needs to come to a place of balance - where they can love and trust GOD in spite of their pain.
 They need to learn how to be an ADULT who are responsible for their own heart, thoughts, feelings, choices, behaviors and relationships.
-My hope is that the client can break free from the chains of addictions and find a place of balance and health where they can know and love GOD.
+My hope is that the client can break free from the chains of addictions and find a place of balance and health where they can know and experience GOD's grace and mercy.

 For more information about this subject and/or to sign up for individual or couples counseling please go to the "Contact Page" and give me some basic information about how I might best help you, your marriage and/or your family.